bhamer/async-repository/README.md

 To summarize, returning an IQueryable couples our repository to a specific ORM implementation.
 So if we want a truly ORM-agnostic repository, we should avoid returning IQueryable from our repository methods.

-So those are the problems I have with the repository and unit of work design I've described above.
+Those are the problems I have with the repository and unit of work designs described above.
 Now I'll discuss my proposed alternative.

 ### An async-friendly, ORM-agnostic Repository and Unit of Work design
 First off, I want to state that I haven't come up with anything particularly unique here.
 This is really just an amalgamation of concepts I liked while researching alternatives to the design I described above and some trial and error using this design in a real project.